We’re called First Round for a reason.

 Outside of board meetings, we prefer what we call “working sessions.”
 Every 4 to 6 weeks, we go deep with a founder on a big challenge.
 We’ll spend the entire meeting working through the problem, and we’ve found this type of collaboration far more valuable than traditional reporting and governance.
 That said, we know how to operate and make an impact in more formal meetings too.
 (And if you’re looking for board meeting best practices, check out this piece from one of the best board wranglers we know.)

 Is First Round hiring for any internal roles?

 Yes!
-We’re hiring a Tax Accountant, Chief of Staff, and Executive Assistant.
+We’re hiring a Chief of Staff for Meka Asonye, a Chief of Staff for Hayley Barna, a Tax Accountant, and an Executive Assistant.

 Who are First Round’s limited partners/investors?

 We pick our investors very carefully.
 It’s important to us that we generate returns for shareholders we can be proud of and who share our values.
 The vast majority of the capital we invest comes from non-profit organizations such as: